italopguimaraes/Deep-Learning-Nanodegree/Project 2 - Recognition of Breeds of Dogs/README.md

 ```
 2. And navigate to the **Project 2 - Recognition of Breeds of Dogs/** folder by the terminal `cd Project 2 - Recognition of Breeds of Dogs`.

 3. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
+Unzip the folder and place it in the repo, at location `path/to/Project 2 - Recognition of Breeds of Dogs/dogImages`.

 4. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
-Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
+Unzip the folder and place it in the repo, at location `path/to/Project 2 - Recognition of Breeds of Dogs/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.

 5. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
-Place it in the repo, at location `path/to/dog-project/bottleneck_features`.
+Place it in the repo, at location `path/to/Project 2 - Recognition of Breeds of Dogs/bottleneck_features`.

 6. In the browser, open the file **dog_app.ipynb**